 The OTC cycle is affected by several business processes.
 The sales orders, invoices, inventory, and logistics functions affect the OTC cycle.
 Processing sales orders is the first step in the order-to-cash process.
 If the sales details are not noted properly, the first stage of the o2c cycle itself would start on the wrong note.
 When wrong product specifications are noted or wrong products are ordered, the sales cause losses for the production unit.

 Creating and handling manual invoices delays the payment process and increases the incidence of errors.
 The workload for the accounting department also increases when invoices are processed manually.
 Another factor that affects the OTC cycle is the logistics function.
 Last-minute delivery requests, unexpected transportation changes, or damages to cargo are some of the logistics disruptions that can throw the o2c process out of gear.

 The credit policies of the company also impact the OTC cycle.
-Selling goods or services on credit, lack of liquid cash or cash inflow are some of the credit policies that may impact the OTC process.
+Selling goods or services on credit, and lack of liquid cash or cash inflow are some of the credit policies that may impact the OTC process.
 Dissatisfied customers often refuse to make payments on time.
 Such defaulted payments affect OTC collections and customer service departments.

-Steps in the Order to Cash Cycle
+Steps in the Order to Cash (OTC) Cycle